Dragon-adv/FedBiP/README.md

 # FedBiP: Heterogeneous One-Shot Federated Learning with Personalized Latent Diffusion Models

-This is the official code repository for the CVPR 2025 paper titled "FedBiP: Heterogeneous One-Shot Federated Learning with Personalized Latent Diffusion Models".
-Please do not hesitate to reach out for any questions.

 ## Installation Instructions

 This code has been verified with python 3.9 and CUDA version 11.7.
 To get started, navigate to the `InterpretDiffusion` directory and install the necessary packages using the following commands: